albertogarciai/albertogarciai/README.md

 # 👋 Hi there!
 I’m Alberto

-I am a Business Development Manager with over 8 years of experience leading teams, managing key accounts, and driving brand growth in fast-moving sectors like FMCG and Distribution.
+I am a Business Development Manager with experience leading teams, managing key accounts, and driving brand growth in fast-moving sectors like FMCG and Distribution.
 Currently, I am expanding my profile towards data analysis and Artificial Intelligence, combining **business vision** with **data-driven solutions that create real impact**.

 ---